-Our dentists will diagnose your issue and determine the right restorative treatment option for you.
+Our dentists will diagnose your issue and determine the best possible restorative treatment option for you.

-These porcelain caps are placed on top of teeth to restore their appearance and function.
-Crowns are also used to cover dental implants, prevent a fractured tooth from worsening or attach bridges.
+These porcelain caps are placed on top of teeth to help restore their appearance and function.
+Crowns are also used to cover dental implants, prevent a fractured tooth from worsening, or attach bridges.
 They can also help to restore a stained or discoloured tooth to its original pristine appearance.

 During a root canal, your dentist removes a damaged root, including diseased tissues, nerves and blood vessels from the interior of a tooth.
 By eliminating the decay and bacteria, your dentist can help stop the spread of infection and prevent the need for a tooth extraction.

 At Hilltop Dental, we examine teeth for any signs of cavities, then use composite (tooth-coloured) and amalgam (silver) fillings to repair a cavity or tooth damage, like a crack.
-These fillings can withstand moderate pressure from the constant stress of chewing, and can be used on front and back teeth.
+These fillings should withstand moderate pressure from the constant stress of chewing and can be used on front and back teeth.